-The caution and danger statements used in this book also appear in the multilingual Safety Information book provided on the IBM xSeries Documentation CD.
-Each caution and danger statement is numbered for easy reference to the corresponding statement in the safety book.
+The caution and danger statements that appear in this book also appear in the multilingual Safety Information book, which is on the IBM xSeries Documentation CD.
+Each caution and danger statement is numbered for reference to the corresponding statement in the Safety Information book.